-Let’s be honest, focusing on things like work and school can be hard.
-It’s quite common for people to get distracted easily or forget what they were doing in the first place.
+Let’s be honest, focusing on things like work and school can sometimes be challenging.
+It’s quite common for people to sometimes get distracted easily or forget what they were doing in the first place.
 This can affect all facets of your life, both big and small.

 While trouble concentrating can be caused by something as simple as stress or lack of sleep, it can also be a symptom of depression or anxiety.
 Here’s what you need to know about possible reasons why you’re having trouble concentrating, and what you can do to help improve it.

 What are signs that you’re having trouble concentrating?

 Lack of concentration can affect people very differently.
 You might experience a number of symptoms such as:

 - Making careless mistakes